-Welcome back, or if you’re new here sign up to our RSS or email feed to the top right of this page to receive advanced networking tips, new posts plus details of events and promotions that could help you or your network increase the number of introductions they make and receive.
+Welcome back, or if you’re new here you can sign up using our orange RSS button to the top right of this page.
+You will receive highly relevant business networking tips, new articles, as well as information about events and promotions which will help to increase the number of profitable introductions you, or your network, make.

 At a recent exhibition we were looking forward to meeting people interested in what we could do for them, and starting the process of building a relationship with them.
 We arrived early, set up our stand, and found it was really buzzing.
 Every exhibitor did well to be ready for the start and most had got there early, which is vital.
 We had a constant stream of visitors to our stand, perhaps because they were interested in the various benefits, promotions, gifts, special offers we had on display.
 We were approached by other exhibitors too, which is understandable when it is quiet, yet not when it is busy.
 Most were OK as I explained that there was time allocated at the end of the day, when exhibitors could actually meet and chat.
 It had been specifically arranged so that we could discuss and relax once our respective stands had been taken down.